Geometric noise spectrum in interferometers: Conclusion

 We next presented the evaluation of the effects of fluctuations induced by the stress-energy of a massless scalar field, which constitutes one of the main results of the paper.
 We find a spectrum that oscillates, has a linearly growing envelope at high frequencies, and it is suppressed relative to the homogeneous contribution by an overall factor of $(\kappa \omega)^2$.
 Crucially, we find no problematic UV divergences in the two-point function of the stress tensor, as the convolution with the retarded propagators smoothens the singular behavior just enough to render the result finite.
 Therefore, our analysis does not indicate any breakdown to the EFT paradigm within the scope of the observable considered here.
 This breakdown is necessary to allow for an observable signature of the Verlinde-Zurek effect \cite{Verlinde:2019xfb}.

 However, our analysis is not complete, and several theoretical possibilities remain unexplored, and so we cannot yet provide a definitive conclusion.
 First, for a complete treatment of backreaction, one must include the stress-energy tensor of the first-order metric fluctuations as a source for the induced metric.
 At this order, the consistency of the metric backreaction requires the inclusion of the second-order geodesic deviation, which was neglected in this work.
-Second, while we focused on time delays in a single interferometer arm, a key observable proposed by Zurek and Verlinde and developed in the context of the pixellon model \cite{li_interferometer_2023, verlindeModularFluctuationsShockwave2022, Verlinde:2019xfb} involves angular correlations between two different arms, and thereby probing the quantum geometry of the causal diamond.
-In this setting, we expect a universal response function controlling the time delay fluctuation.
+Second, the backreaction of massive fields may exhibit a richer structure arising from the analytic continuation of the spectral functions into the complex frequency plane, as suggested by \cite{Afshordi:2015iza, Afshordi:2017scc, Afshordi:2019xbz}, making this another interesting direction to pursue.
+Furthermore, while we focused on a single interferometer arm, a key observable proposed by Zurek and Verlinde and developed in the context of the pixellon model \cite{li_interferometer_2023, Verlinde:2022hhs, Verlinde:2019xfb} involves angular correlations between two different arms, and thereby probing the quantum geometry of the causal diamond.
+In this setting, we expect a universal response function controlling fluctuations.

 In addition, our analysis does not yet account for the IR cutoff that enters through the finite time of observation.
 Indeed, the conjectured observability of fluctuations is related to UV/IR mixing, and it is therefore necessary to assess whether this mixing is related to the IR cutoff entering the design of the observable.
 Finally, in quantum field theory, the notion of the Fock vacuum requires a choice of reference frame, breaking covariance.
 In quantum gravity, however, one needs to include a choice of quantum reference frame (QRF), which is itself subject to quantum fluctuations.
-This QRF enters the construction of a covariant Fock vacuum and the normal ordering prescription which defines the stress-tensor \cite{Ciambelli:2023mir, ciambelliQuantumNullGeometry2024a, Freidel:2025ous, Freidel:2026}.
+This QRF enters the construction of a covariant Fock vacuum and the normal ordering prescription which defines the stress-tensor \cite{Ciambelli:2023mir, Ciambelli:2024swv, Freidel:2025ous, Freidel:2026stu}.
 One then needs to assess the effect of the QRF fluctuations on the final observable, which is one of the most promising avenues in our view.